4rp0l/admin-panel-finder/README.md

-# admin-panel-finder
+#Bangladesh Security ExploiterZ :: Admin Panel Finder
-Bangladesh Security ExploiterZ :: Admin Panel Finder
+---
 A Black Hat Tool for blackbox testing control panel existance of any website .
 It has highly optimized multiprocessing option .
 It checks common directories/files for finding admin panel.